gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 There are two reasons to do so:

-* When using associations, (mutually) recursive usage is quote common, and forward references are cumbersome.
+* When using associations, (mutually) recursive usage is quite common, and forward references are cumbersome.
   (We can always access shadowed artifacts.)
 * Real-world models will very likely reside in multiple files/resources – there is no natural order in which the definitions are to be processed.